restfulapi/api-strategy/README.md

 }
 ```

+In this case, where we used a 'batch' API to create a 'collection' resource, that collection resource must be identifiable.
 Having such an identifier allows the client to issue a subsequent GET:

 ```
 GET /collection-of-persons/12345